 This month people who love getting scared will have another option for getting their frights in Philadelphia.
 With some help from researchers and students in Westphal College’s Immersive Research Lab, renowned performance art and dance producer Brian Sanders has created a haunted house that lets visitors choose their own spooky adventures.

 The attraction, called 2nd Sanctuary, will run Thursdays through Sundays until Nov.
-3 at Sanders’ troupe’s exhibition space — a converted church on 2040 Christian St. It features a haunted maze, an escape room, a zombie bar, a dance performance and a number of immersive, virtual reality experiences.
+3. It features a haunted maze, an escape room, a zombie bar, a dance performance and a number of immersive, virtual reality experiences.

 Sanders tapped Nick Jushchyshyn, an assistant professor in Westphal College and director of the Immersive Research Lab, and his students to help them build a performance meant to be experienced in virtual and immersive reality.